David Maltby

 Squadron Leader David John Hatfeild Maltby, (10 May 1920 – 15 September 1943) was a bomber pilot in the Royal Air Force, best known for his part as the pilot of Lancaster AJ-J (“Johnny”) in the Dambusters raid.
-He had successfully completed over 30 operations before his death in September 1943.
+He had participated in over 30 operations before his death in September 1943.

 Early life

 Maltby was born on 10 May 1920 in Baldslow, outside Hastings, Sussex.
 His father, Ettrick, was a headmaster at Hydneye House School which Maltby attended for a while.
 His mother was Aileen Hatfeild, who was originally from Hartsdown in Kent.
 He then joined Marlborough College between 1934 and 1936.
 In 1938 he began training as a mining engineer in Treeton, Yorkshire, but resigned at the outbreak of war.
-He volunteered to join the Royal Air Force (RAF) in 1939 however like thousands of others joining, he was told to wait and that he would be invited back for an assessment as soon as possible.
+He volunteered to join the Royal Air Force (RAF) in 1939, however, like thousands of others joining, he was told to wait and that he would be invited back for an assessment as soon as possible.
 He was eventually called up on 20 March 1940 where he was accepted for aircrew training and formally joined the RAF Reserves.

 Maltby's maternal uncle was the First World War Royal Flying Corps pilot Aubrey Hatfeild MBE.
-His great grandfather was Brough Maltby, the Archdeacon of Nottingham.
+His great-grandfather was Brough Maltby, the Archdeacon of Nottingham.